StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 4. **Materials sent to  [Stephen.M.Griffies@gmail.com](mailto:Stephen.M.Griffies@gmail.com)**
 -->

-Below is an incomplete list of projects that are of interest to me and my group over the coming years.
-As part of advancing research on these projects, we hope to nurture a network of collaborators within the Paris and surrounding region to pursue research questions in theoretical ocean physics and mathematics.
+Here is an incomplete list of research topics in theoretical ocean physics and mathematics that are of interest to me and my group.
+Along with my postdocs, I hope to nurture a network of collaborators within Paris and abroad to pursue this research.

 - **Ocean waves and mean flows** using methods from quantum mechanics, Hamilton’s principle, and ray theory, as detailed in